genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/06_forms.md

 },
 ```

-In the above example `validateFn` will check the length of the CEO field and will return the error `Too short` if it is shorter than the required minumum length.
+In the above example, `validateFn` checks the length of the CEO field.
+If the field is shorter than the required minumum length, it will return the error `Too short`.

-You can also use helper functions provided by the genesis platform.
-In the below example we are using `mustMatch` to require the `Password confirmation` field and the `Password` field to match.
+You can also use helper functions provided by the platform.
+In the example below, we use `mustMatch` to require the `Password confirmation` field and the `Password` field to match.

 ```typescript
 import { mustMatch } from '@genesislcap/foundation-forms';